ReInHerit/digital-hub/content/toolapps/2023-03-06-smart-lens.md

 The types of interaction vary according to the techniques used to recognize the details: using object detection it is possible to analyze artworks also from afar, getting hints at what parts of the artwork are the “hotspots” for which the information is provided.
 Using the classification network the user must inspect the artwork more thoroughly, mimicking more the use of a magnifying lens.
 Using CBIR it is possible to create a user experience between those of object detection and classification, reducing the time to create a dataset (no neural network must be retrained) but at the possible cost of having a reduced recognition performance in case of similar artworks or too similar details.

 The app can be used also to perform artwork recognition, without considering the details.

+### Source code

+The source code of the app is available on the Github of ReInHerit: <https://github.com/ReInHerit/SmartLens-app>